lmaughan921/experience-manager-brand-portal.en/help/using/dynamic-video-brand-portal.md

 >[!NOTE]
 >
 >The [video encoding profiles](https://experienceleague.adobe.com/docs/experience-manager-65/assets/dynamic/video-profiles.html) are not published to Brand Portal, instead are fetched from the **[!UICONTROL Scene 7]** server.
-Therefore, for video encodes to be played successfully in Brand Portal, ensure that the configuration details are the same as the [Scene7 cloud configuration](https://experienceleague.adobe.com/docs/experience-manager-65/assets/dynamic/config-dms7.html) in your AEM Author instance.
+Therefore, for video encodes to be played successfully in Brand Portal, ensure that the configuration details are the same as the [Dynamic Media Cloud Services ([!DNL Scene7] mode)](https://experienceleague.adobe.com/docs/experience-manager-65/assets/dynamic/config-scene7-mode/config-dms7.html?lang=en#configuring-dynamic-media-cloud-services) in your AEM Author instance.

 To set up Dynamic Media configurations on Brand Portal tenants: